 You can enjoy the glorious view of the KPG Lake, the sprawling view of Kuala Lumpur, and the lush rainforest at the top of the towers.

 Along the walking trail is the Kepong Botanical Garden lake.
 It is a popular picnic spot.

-I was told that there is a limit to the number of people allowed on the suspension bridge.
-As a result, I had to wait for 45 minutes before my turn.
+I was told there is a limit to the number of people allowed on the suspension bridge.
+As a result, I had to wait 45 minutes before my turn.

 I took this opportunity to take a stroll in the garden.
-I took a slow walk along the walking path.
-It is an excellent place for a family get together.
-There are plenty of picnic spots along the way, and it is amazingly tranquil.
+Then I took a slow walk along the walking path.
+It is an excellent place for a family get-together.
+There are plenty of picnic spots along the way, which is amazingly tranquil.